Koumbaya/wumpus/README.md

    Levels are often 3D shapes flattened to 2d and thus, can be hard to visualize.
 See the `levels` folder for 2D renders (but forget the numbers you see on the graph, they are randomized!) or better yet, try to map them !
    - **1**: Is a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png) with 20 caverns.
    - **2**: Is a [moebius strip](https://en.wikipedia.org/wiki/M%C3%B6bius_strip) with 20 caverns.
-   - **3**: Is a string of beads that loops around. ·:··:··:··:··:·
+   - **3**: String of beads: five beads in a circle, each bead is a diamond with a vertical cross-bar.
+The right & left corners lead to neighboring beads. (this one is difficult to play).
-   - **4**: Is a serie of 5 hexagons connected in a wrapped torus shape.
+   - **4**: Hex Network : imagine an hexagonal tile floor.
+Take a rectangle with 20 points (intersections) inside (4x4).
+Join right & left side to make a cylinder, then join top & bottom to form a torus.
    - **5**: Is a Dendrite-like cave with a branching pattern and a lot of dead-ends.
+Susceptible to severance by pits, you might need to shoot in the unknown to make the Wumpus move!
-   - **6**: Is a grid of one-way tunnels.
+   - **6**: One-way lattice : Is a grid of one-way tunnels.
 Each cavern is connected to 2 other cavern.
 Be careful or you might need to loop around !

 7. **Advanced**:
    - In advanced mode, you must kill the wumpus then find your way out of the level by finding a key and its door!